httprunner/httprunner/.github/ISSUE_TEMPLATE/bug_report.md

 Traceback when bug occurs.

-## Project file structure
+## Project structure

 File structure of your project.
-A good way is to run `tree` command.
+A good way is to run `tree -a` command.

 ## Project files (If possible)

 Provide your project files to help locate and debug bugs faster.
 This is not mandatory.

+NOTICE: Before uploading your project files, don't forget to remove sensitive data, e.g. IP, username and password, key info etc.